-Here are some shots of the Double Crested Cormorants.
-Please click on the thumbnail image to see the slightly larger version of the picture.
+Please click on the thumbnail image to see the slightly larger version of the photo.
 Enjoy!

 Posts tagged ‘Bird Watching’